Heisenberg Uncertainty Principle Calculator

 Frequently asked questions

-How does the uncertainty principle explain why electrons do not collapse into the nucleus?
+How does the uncertainty principle explain why electrons don't fall into the nucleus?